uet-ee-par-comp/spring2020/assn1/README.md

 ## Exercise 7
 Use GCC auto vectorize options for compiling the application of Exercise 4.
 Mesaure and report the execution time after GCC auto vectorization.

-## Submitting the assignment
-Submit the assignment as a single ZIP file.
-Name the file as `prog_assn_1_<your roll number>`.
-The zip file must contain different directories for the abover exercises and a single PDF file that contains the measurement results.